AMD Ryzen 5 5600X Review: The Mainstream Knockout

 We test all of these benchmarks in a version-locked Chrome browser, with the notable exception of the Edge test.
 Intel has really taken quite the performance haircut in web browsers over the last two years, largely due to mitigations for its nagging security concerns.

 Regardless, these benchmarks are almost exclusively lightly-threaded, so Intel has long held the top of the charts despite the mitigations.
 This series of benchmarks makes a powerful statement about Zen 3's improved single-threaded performance, though.
-From the AI-heavy ARES-6 test to Javascript tests in WebXPRT3 to Jetstream 2, the Ryzen 5 5600X beats every overclocked Intel chip - but at stock settings.
+From the AI-heavy ARES-6 to WebXPRT3's Javascript tests, and even extending to Jetstream 2, the Ryzen 5 5600X beats every overclocked Intel chip - but at stock settings.

 Edge stands out as the lone exception - this browser leverages threading more effectively, so more cores generally equates to more performance.
-Intel's heavily-overclocked 10700K nudges past the stock 5600X, but that's not a meaningful victory - overclocking the 5600X leads by a comparatively large margin after overclocking.
+Intel's heavily-overclocked 10700K nudges past the stock 5600X, but that's not a meaningful victory - the overclocked Ryzen 5 5600X leads by a comparatively large margin.

 Office and Productivity